DoughnutsNCookies/Interview-KidyDult/README.md

 # Interview-KidyDult
-Technical Accessment for my interview for KidyDult
+Technical Assessment for my interview for KidyDult